psfoley/openfl/docs/tutorial.docker.rst

   python3 run_collaborator_from_flplan.py -p mnist_a.yaml -col col_1;"

-Anytime you need to examine the docker containers with a shell, just type
+Instead of starting the collaborators, you can examine the docker containers with a shell by typing one of the following.

 .. code-block:: console